free5ty1e/lolcatter/README.md

 ### TO DO:
   * Tapping on the Preferences icon will bring up a preferences screen, where the user can change the base Flickr feed URL and query parameters to their heart's desire.
-  * Tapping on the Refresh icon will reload the Flickr feed from the web into memory, possibly resulting in a whole new set of LOLcats!
   * Shake phone for random LOLcat